Aliff Haiqal: International career

-Aliff has played for several Malaysia youth sides.
-He played for the U-16 team and U-19 team from 2014 to 2019, and gradually made into the older classes.
-He currently plays for the U-23 team.
+Aliff has played for several Malaysian youth sides.
+He played for the U-16 team and U-19 team from 2014 to 2019, and gradually made his way into the older classes.
 On 14 December 2022, Aliff made his debut with senior team in a friendly match against Maldives after coming on as a substitute at 70th minute in place of Mukhairi Ajmal.

+On 11 July 2026, Aliff was named in the 26-man team in preparation for the 2026 ASEAN Championship.
+This was his first call-up to the national team since the 2022 AFF Championship, when he made two appearances off the bench against Myanmar and Laos.

+Personal life

+Aliff was born in Kajang, Selangor to a Malaysian Chinese father and Malay mother.
+His father was a former player for Selangor FC, Lao Kok Kit.